Jacqueline Caso, LMSW (she/her)

 Sex Positive Therapist

-Jacqueline Caso (she/her) earned her Master of Social Work degree from Rutgers State University of New Jersey, along with a certificate in Violence Against Women & Children.
-She completed her undergraduate degree through the CUNY Baccalaureate Program for Unique and Interdisciplinary Studies where she designed her own major in Sexuality & Gender, drawing from coursework in psychology, sociology, anthropology, and women’s studies.
+Jacqueline earned her Master of Social Work degree from Rutgers State University of New Jersey, along with a certificate in Violence Against Women & Children.
+She completed her undergraduate degree through the CUNY Baccalaureate Program for Unique and Interdisciplinary Studies where she designed her own major in Sexuality & Gender Studies.
 In addition to her work with Sex Positive Therapy, Jacqueline is employed full-time as clinician in a private Program for Assertive Community Treatment (PACT), where she supports clients with psychosocial injuries related to severe and persistent mental illness build meaningful lives in the community.
 Jacqueline has provided crisis intervention, counseling, and advocacy services to LGBTQ+ and HIV-affected survivors of violence, as well as homeless queer and trans adolescents.
-Jacqueline also worked in a private mental health practice with clients receiving transcranial magnetic stimulation (TMS) in the treatment of major depressive disorder, bipolar disorder, and obsessive compulsive disorder.
 Previously, Jacqueline volunteered at Bellevue Hospital and NYU Langogne as an emergency department advocate for survivors of sexual assault and domestic violence.